alintulu/reana-demo-JetMETAnalysis/README.rst

 `RunPrepareMatching.cpp <code/utils/RunPrepareMatching.cpp>`_ - Format the matched files

-This script takes the list of lumisections matched to files and returns a YAML file with one value containing `{batch_size}` number of paths to pileup files as well as every no pileup file that contains they same lumisections as the batch of pileup files.
+This script takes the list from previous step and returns a YAML file with one value containing `{batch_size}` number of paths to pileup files, as well as every no pileup file that contains they same lumisections as those files.
 As a result we have successfully clustered the pileup files into batches while simultaneously storing a list of all no pileup files with the same lumisections.

 The script has the command line interface

   :code:`./RunPrepareMatching MatchedFiles {batch_size} >> {output_file}`

-Step 2: Derive the MC truth corrections.
+Step 2: Derive the MC truth corrections
     This if where the actual analysis starts.

 `jet_synchtest_x <code/>`_ - Match jets

 This script matches events between two samples, and then matches the reconstructed jets between those two samples based on particle level.
-The primary reason for this is to calcualte the difference in pT between a jet that is in an environment where pileup was simulated and the same exact jet when there is no pileup.
+The primary reason for this is to calcualte the difference in pT between a jet that is in an environment where pileup was simulated and the exact same jet when there is no pileup.
 This tells us the offset or in other words the amount of pileup added to the jet.

 The script takes several parameters as input, they can all be found at `JetAnalyzers/bin#jet_synchtest_x <https://github.com/alintulu/JetMETAnalysis/tree/9b42bae09181849044c31a5854bf064e2287e714/JetAnalyzers/bin#jet_synchtest_x>`_